LaurentOngaro/UEVaultManager/README.md

 disable_auto_aliasing = false
 ; Create a backup of the output file (when using the --output option) suffixed by a timestamp before creating a new file create_output_backup = true
+; Create a backup of the log files that store asset analysis suffixed by a timestamp create_log_backup = True
 ; Print more information during long operations verbose_mode = true
 ; Delay (in seconds) when UE assets metadata cache will be invalidated.
 Default value is 15 days